adavisfoy/MechaCar_Statistical_Analysis/README.md

   - Because of this, it may be more useful to use the standard deviation to answer this question.
 The standard deviation tells us about the spread or average distance that a value lies from the mean.
 It is the square root of the variance such that the units will match the original units of our data (PSI).

 - **Conclusion:**
   - Yes, the current manufacturing data meet the design specifications for all manufacturing lots.
-The standard deviation for all lots is 7.89 PSI which is well within the defined limits for variance.
+The standard deviation for all lots is 7.89 PSI which is well within the defined specifications.
   - Yes, the current manufacturing data also meet the design specifications for each individual lot.
-    - The standard deviation for Lot 1 was approximately 1 PSI, within defined limits.
+    - The standard deviation for Lot 1 was approximately 1 PSI, within defined limits of 100 PSI.
-    - The standard deviation for Lot 2 was 2.73 PSI, also within defined limits.
+    - The standard deviation for Lot 2 was 2.73 PSI, also within defined limits of 100 PSI.
-    - The standard deviation for Lot 3 was 13.05 PSI, also within defined limits.
+    - The standard deviation for Lot 3 was 13.05 PSI, also within defined limits of 100 PSI.